Skip to main content

 If a person has a swimming pool in their backyard, they are legally required to prevent injury to children by putting up a fence as a reasonable precaution.

 Offenders in public nuisance claims may face criminal charges.
 Offenders may face a fine or punishment with a criminal sentence.
-According to public nuisance law, both potential penalties may apply in some cases.
+According to public nuisance law, both potential penalties may sometimes apply.

-If a private individual suffers harm more significant than or different than others resulting from a public nuisance, the injured party may maintain a tort action for the injuries or damages they suffered.
-This means that the injured person has the right to bring forth a lawsuit for the public nuisance that resulted in the harm or injury sustained.
+If a private individual suffers harm more significant than or different than others from a public nuisance, the injured party may maintain a tort action for personal injury or damages suffered.
+This means the injured person has the right to bring a lawsuit for the public nuisance that resulted in the harm or injury sustained.